 According to the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment in the workplace is described as an inappropriate sexual advance, comment, or quid pro quo.
 It can be of physical nature, or verbal nature.
 Both the victim and the one who is doing the harassing can be either male or female.
 It is, technically, against the law for someone to sexually harass another person in the workplace and beyond.

-A 2016 EEOC study showed that 1 in 4 women will be the victim of sexual harassment in the workplace.
-This is a conservative statistic, considering the study saw anywhere from 25% to 85% of women having been the victim of workplace sexual harassment.
-EEOC also estimates that 75% of those who are victims to these hostile work environments will not report their harassment.
+A 2016 EEOC study showed that one in four women will be the victim of sexual harassment in the workplace.
+This is a conservative statistic, considering the study saw anywhere from 25 to 85 percent of women having been the victim of workplace sexual harassment.
+EEOC also estimates that 75 percent of those who are victims to these hostile work environments will not report their harassment.

 There’s a general lack of knowledge, training, and education when it comes to sexual harassment in the workplace.
 And with the prevailing stigmas surrounding women and sex, not everyone sees it as a black and white issue.
 Sexual harassment training, civil rights, and anti-discrimination laws have little to no effect on women once they’ve becomes victims of sex discrimination, sexual assault, or an unwanted sexual advance.
 So when an employee or supervisor makes a lewd comment or suggestive joke, people don’t know if it’s that big of a deal or not.
 And when the conduct gets more aggressive from a harasser, there is still an element of shame and confusion that clouds making a sexual harassment claim.
 There’s also the notion that women don’t want to be victims, and that putting up with hostile environments and sexual harassment is normal, has been normal, and will always be normal whether they take their harassment all the way up to the supreme court to make a federal law.

-According to a 2016 TUC report, 1 in 5 women don’t report sexual assault or harassment behavior.
+According to a 2016 TUC report, one in five women don’t report sexual assault or harassment behavior.
 Of those that make a sexual harassment claim, 80% of those said their situations didn’t change.
-16% of those said going to a supervisor about the hostile behavior made their situations worse.
+Sixteen percent of those said going to a supervisor about the hostile behavior made their situations worse.

 For many women, reporting a sexual advance or sexual harassment could mean the end of their individual employment.
 There’s the fear that they will be dragged through the mud at their company.
 They might be harassed and ridiculed by their supervisors and peers.
 They could lose out on future advancements and considerations.
 Title VII might technically protect them from immediate firing, but there’ still the possibility that these allegations will give supervisors more of a reason to fire them in the future.
 Many victims would rather stay silent and suffer through in the short term than face the consequences that speaking up could bring.